jpouch/qPCR-Biomark/README.md

 Command lines to replace these values with NA are described.

 **add_efficiency.R** describes how to extract slopes to calculate efficiency for each gene (necessary if working with Pfaffl's method).
-Samples used as standard are stored in a new data frame.
-Data are then stored in a matrix used to create a molten data frame.
+Data from the Standard samples is stored in a matrix used to create a molten data frame.
 Coefficients from linear regression are isolated in a new data frame, and efficiency values are calculated using the 10^(-1/slope) formula.
 The lookup function allows to assign efficiency value to each gene along the data frame from *open_data.R*.

 #### Normalization